Fine Ireland stun dismal England in T20 World Cup

 After the early loss of Paul Stirling, Ireland skipper Andrew Balbirnie, who made a superb 62 off 47, and Lorcan Tucker put on 82 together - Chris Woakes in particular punished, conceding 41 from three wayward overs.

-Tucker brilliantly ramped Woakes off the stumps over short fine leg and hit a glorious drive off Sam Curran over the mid-on rope.
+Tucker brilliantly ramped Woakes over short fine leg and hit a glorious drive off Sam Curran over the mid-on rope.

 "The first 10 overs we were a bit flat, we lacked intensity," said England fast bowler Mark Wood.
 "We weren't at our best."